rehierl/node-tree-outliner/5-implementation/0-1-parent-containers.md

   (e.g. due to releasing locked resources).

-With regards to efficiency, it does not appear to be possible to gain anything from maintaining a boolean `isParentContainer` flag variable.
+With regards to efficiency, it does not appear to be possible to gain anything from setting a boolean `Node.isParentContainer` property.
 Therefore, and apart from gaining some amount of additional clarity, an implementation does not have to test beforehand (e.g. by the use of an `if-then` construct), whether the node in question is indeed a parent container.
 That is, one test must always be executed either way (i.e. even if the corresponding parent node is actually not even a parent container).